duranta-project/duranta/CONTRIBUTING.md

 This file represents the initial contacts for new project Duranta.
-Once a formal initial TSC is established this file will be updated accordingly.
+Once a formal initial TSC is established this file will be updated accordingly, as well as additional information to be added.

 Initial contacts for new project Duranta (alphabetical by last name):